We have information you must know before you buy the Trooper.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-Also, the Trooper's power seems to get lost in the behavior of its four-speed automatic transmission.
+The Trooper's power seems to get somewhat lost in the behavior of its four-speed automatic transmission.
 The automatic downshifts abruptly when you open the throttle, and it feels like there's a delay between the time you press the accelerator pedal to the time the Trooper takes off.
 A Power Mode switch on the console allows the engine to rev higher between upshifts, but we found it didn't appreciably improve acceleration performance.
 There's also a Winter Mode, which lets the Trooper start out in third gear to preserve traction on slick surfaces.
 Lack of traction is not a problem in the Trooper, however.

 We've driven Troopers with five-speed manual transmissions, which shift quickly and surely, and prefer this setup to extract maximum power from the 3.5-liter engine.

 The brakes work smoothly with little wasted motion in the pedal.
 They also provide enough feel of the road surface that you can modulate the amount of braking easily.
 This is handy off-road, especially when you are left-foot braking on slick surfaces.
 Anti-lock brakes are standard, which you expect in this price range.

 One curious feature is a switch that folds both side-view mirrors against the doors, making the Trooper a few inches narrower.
 A holdover feature from Japan, the power flapping mirrors are useful for tight parking lots or for waving at your friends.

 The optional four-wheel-drive system, called TOD for Torque On Demand, consists of an electromagnetic-operated clutch that progressively engages the front driveshaft and axles based on signals received from electronic sensors that detect things like axle speed and throttle position.